Haunt-o/AI-Dungeon-Context-Language/README.md

 Through use and testing, I have found this format to be effective and useful for developing and playing scenarios.
+Compared to plain prose, this format has given pretty good results on having the AI follow my intentions for how a scenario should work; the AI has been consistent with the context info while also expanding on it in reasonable ways to make different playthroughs different.

-HCL should strike a good balance between being usable by both players and AI.
+Overall, HCL should strike a good balance between being usable by both players and AI.

 ### Historical Notes